Let me get this straight.

-1. Construction Skills
+1) Construction Skills

 It took me a long time to fine tune this skill.
 Now I place whatever I need built in the middle of the kitchen and invite Tracey’s dad over for a coffee.

 The second, and far more worrisome, reason he might notice his kid is crying is when his wife is standing between him and the plasma telling him about it.
 In this instance he must do something quickly, or otherwise he might be the one in need of a hospital.
-About the only time you can be sure a father is actively listening for the telltale cries or patter of feet is when he’s in the bedroom practicing making another child with mummy and he doesn’t want to risk getting up to lock the door in case his wife’s mood changes while he’s away.
+About the only time you can be sure a father is actively listening for the telltale cries or patter of feet is when he’s in the bedroom practising making another child with mummy and he doesn’t want to risk getting up to lock the door in case his wife’s mood changes while he’s away.

-3. Important Dates
+3) Important Dates

 Remembering birthdays is the kind of thing a kid looks for these days.
 The more kids a father has the more difficult this becomes, but super sperm is no excuse for missing a birthday.
 You need to write them down.

-4. Favourite Things
+4) Favourite Things

 Not all favourite things work though.
-For this reason, things like our kid’s favourite number or colour will likely elude dads because you can’t, for example, take the colour blue off them; therefore knowing this sort of thing is useless and a waste of brain cells to store.
+For this reason, things like our kid’s favourite number or colour will likely elude dads because you can’t, for example, take the colour blue off them; therefore, knowing this sort of thing is useless and a waste of brain cells to store.
 Although if they still don’t behave after you’ve relieved them of their DS, you might be tempted to put a splash of the colour blue on their backsides.